citrix/citrix-daas-rest-go/citrixorchestration/docs/EditLicenseProductEditionRequestModel.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetUseLicenseActivationService

+`func (o *EditLicenseProductEditionRequestModel) GetUseLicenseActivationService() bool`

+GetUseLicenseActivationService returns the UseLicenseActivationService field if non-nil, zero value otherwise.

+### GetUseLicenseActivationServiceOk

+`func (o *EditLicenseProductEditionRequestModel) GetUseLicenseActivationServiceOk() (*bool, bool)`

+GetUseLicenseActivationServiceOk returns a tuple with the UseLicenseActivationService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseLicenseActivationService

+`func (o *EditLicenseProductEditionRequestModel) SetUseLicenseActivationService(v bool)`

+SetUseLicenseActivationService sets UseLicenseActivationService field to given value.

+### HasUseLicenseActivationService

+`func (o *EditLicenseProductEditionRequestModel) HasUseLicenseActivationService() bool`

+HasUseLicenseActivationService returns a boolean if a field has been set.

+### SetUseLicenseActivationServiceNil

+`func (o *EditLicenseProductEditionRequestModel) SetUseLicenseActivationServiceNil(b bool)`

+ SetUseLicenseActivationServiceNil sets the value for UseLicenseActivationService to be an explicit nil

+### UnsetUseLicenseActivationService
+`func (o *EditLicenseProductEditionRequestModel) UnsetUseLicenseActivationService()`

+UnsetUseLicenseActivationService ensures that no value is present for UseLicenseActivationService, not even an explicit nil
 ### GetLicenseProduct

 `func (o *EditLicenseProductEditionRequestModel) GetLicenseProduct() LicenseProduct`